 The above exert suggests that even without the smoking gun of genetic markers proving a genetic factor that results in addiction, some evidence is accumulating that points to addiction and addictive behaviors as causes of owning a specific genetic code.

-Further genetic research states that “existing knowledge from twin studies that indicates both the substantial heritability of substance-specific addictions and the genetic overlap across addiction to different substances.”
+Further genetic research states that “existing knowledge from twin studies that indicate both the substantial heritability of substance-specific addictions and the genetic overlap across addiction to different substances.”
 (Agrawal, 2012)

-The addiction of different substances seems to point to a causal relationship between different genes.
-Determining how all these genes interact or don’t interact with each other, other critical genes regarding behaviors that, for instance, suggest a role in regulating stress, has yet to be determined.
+The addition of different substances seems to point to a causal relationship between different genes.
+Determining how all these genes interact or don’t interact with each other, other critical genes regarding behaviors that, for instance, suggest a role in regulating stress, have yet to be determined.

 Nurture Argument: Environment Influences Addiction

-As you get older and the adults around you drink with dinner, after work, by themselves, or maybe use other substances in combination.
-You ask for advice for how to handle stress associated with school or friends and they can’t come up with anything except to numb the pain “with this” as they hand you a drink, smoke or whatever else.
+As you get older, the adults around you drink with dinner, after work, by themselves, or use other substances in combination.
+You ask for advice on how to handle the stress associated with school or friends, and they can’t come up with anything except to numb the pain “with this” as they hand you a drink, smoke, or whatever else.

 People who grow up surrounded by substance abuse are at a grievous disadvantage.
-The critical lessons about how to interact with others and the world in general are simply not learned.
-Instead, the person may pick up unhealthy coping skills in response to stressful, even normal life events.
+The critical lessons about interacting with others and the world, in general, are not learned.
+Instead, the person may pick up unhealthy coping skills in response to stressful, even normal, life events.

-As the person gets older and experiences stresses similar to their parents — money, relationships, etc., he or she might be invited to join the parents in drinking or using.
+As the person gets older and experiences stress similar to their parents — money, relationships, etc., they might be invited to join the parents in drinking or using.
 The individual begins using substances to handle life experiences at a young age.

-Alternatively, he or she might be banned from the practices of the adults.
-This too can prove detrimental as the individual has no other coping skills.
-He or she might proceed to using other substances or simply hiding and lying about using.
-This promotes dishonesty, lack of trust and discord within the family, which collectively has few or no healthy coping skills to handle such problems.
+Alternatively, they might be banned from the practices of the adults.
+It can prove detrimental as the individual has no other coping skills.
+They might proceed to use other substances or hide and lie about using.
+This promotes dishonesty, lack of trust, and discord within the family, which collectively has few or no healthy coping skills to handle such problems.

 Domestic abuse and trauma also contribute to substance abuse.
-Any traumatic event that plagues a person’s psyche can lead to a variety of cognitive distortions, mood issues, self-esteem issues, problems with belonging, bonding and relationships, among others.
+Any traumatic event that plagues a person’s psyche can lead to various cognitive distortions, mood issues, self-esteem issues, and problems with belonging, bonding, and relationships.

-Additionally, substance abuse and domestic abuse are often correlated, but not always.
+Substance abuse and domestic abuse are often correlated, but not always.
 Either way, the lessons that such dysfunction teaches the children are not good.
-Low self-worth, violence over communication, using to escape reality, discrimination against a certain sex or ethnicity as well as a host of other maladaptive and down-right wrong ideas.
+Low self-worth, violence over communication, used to escape reality, discrimination against certain sex or ethnicity, and a host of other maladaptive and down-right wrong ideas.

 How Treatment Breaks the Cycle

 Treating addiction is a little more involved than other illnesses.
-Treatment for the disease of addiction is different than treatment of cancer because the individual must learn new behaviors and coping mechanisms; it requires more time than a simple pill or medication regiment.
+Treatment for the disease of addiction is different from cancer treatment because the individual must learn new behaviors and coping mechanisms; it requires more time than a simple pill or medication regimen.

 Learning about the disease of addiction helps people understand their triggers and responses, thus, removing the mystical aspect of the experience.
-All clients that come through ABT learn why they used and invaluable tools to overcome triggers and cravings for unhealthy behaviors.
+All clients who come through ABT learn why they used invaluable tools to overcome triggers and cravings for unhealthy behaviors.

-Through the hard work and dedication comes a new lease on life.
+Through hard work and dedication comes a new lease on life.
 Treatment offers many people a chance to approach life in a whole new way.
-Now with healthy coping skills and communication techniques, the highly intelligent and capable individuals who have just entered sobriety can take control of their lives and future instead of simply reacting to others.
+With healthy coping skills and communication techniques, the highly intelligent and capable individuals who have just entered sobriety can take control of their lives and future instead of simply reacting to others.

-In a relatively short amount of time, the individual learns healthy coping mechanisms that will help him or her more adeptly respond to stressful situations for the remainder of life.
+In a relatively short amount of time, the individual learns healthy coping mechanisms that will help them more adeptly respond to stressful situations for the remainder of his life.

-In contrast to the using friends you’ve move on from, this community in sobriety brings support, guidance and belonging.
-Stay long enough and you will find all that you dreamed of in the world of recovery.
+In contrast to the using friends you’ve moved on from, this community in sobriety brings support, guidance, and belonging.
+Stay long enough, and you will find all that you dreamed of in the world of recovery.

 Spanagel, R. e.
 (2010, October).
 An Integrated Genome Research Network for Studying the Genetics of Alcohol Addiction.
 Addiction Biology, 15, 369-379.